FVH AWARDS

 • Taken part in the Month of Action, Trans Week of Action, Rainbow Laces or engaged in other similar campaigns.

-• Worked with LGBTIQ+ community to reduce barriers to participation.
+• Worked with LGBTQ+ community to reduce barriers to participation.

 International Award